digitalapicraft/graphql-sandbox/multi-module-README.md

 - **graphql-core**
   - Contains all core logic, controllers, services, and the new `DatabaseAdapter` interface.
-  - All code is now under `com.example.graphql.core`.
+  - All code is now under `com.dac.graphql.core`.
-  - Tests for core logic are in `graphql-core/src/test/java/com/example/graphql/core`.
+  - Tests for core logic are in `graphql-core/src/test/java/com.dac/graphql/core`.
   - **Packaged as a regular JAR** (not a Spring Boot fat JAR) to avoid dependency issues.

 - **graphql-app**